Kristinita/KristinitaPelican/content/Programs/KristinitaLuckyLink.md

 macOS|<kbd>⌘⇧⌥d</kbd>|<kbd>⌘⇧⌥g</kbd>
 [/jtable]

-If these hotkeys used in you another packages or you don't want use default hotkeys by another reasons: _Preferences_ → _Browse packages..._ → _User_ → create a file _Default.suricate-profile_, if no, and add to them these lines:
+If these hotkeys used in you another packages or you don't want use default hotkeys by another reasons: *Preferences* → *Browse packages…* → *User* → create a file *Default.suricate-profile*, if no, and add to them these lines:

 ```json
 {